ivans-innovation-lab/my-company-angular-fe/README.md

    - display with a value of standalone or fullscreen.
    - An icon at least 144×144 large in png format.
 E.g.: "icons": [ { "src": "/images/icon-144.png", "sizes": "144x144", "type": "image/png" } ]

+For this application I have choosen (beta 16) version of @angular/service-worker.
+It integrates with Angular CLI, search for configuration `"serviceWorker": true` in `angular-cli.json`.
+You can find more about the plans for Angular PWA support here: https://medium.com/@webmaxru/a-new-angular-service-worker-creating-automatic-progressive-web-apps-part-1-theory-37d7d7647cc7

+Please use [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en).
+It is an open-source, automated tool for improving the performance, quality, and correctness of your web apps.
+It will generate a nice report for you.

 ## Backend - API

 This application requires a [restfull API](https://github.com/ivans-innovation-lab/my-company-monolith).